 - License is still valid after subscription expires, but cannot reuse purchased tracks again

 Intended for social media platforms only, excluding Vimeo and similar sites

 - License is only valid while subscription is active – license expires with the subscription

 - You cannot loop, cut, trim or alter the music in any way, making it difficult to edit and work with

 - Limited amount of views permitted – must buy a license upgrade

 - All the best songs have already been used by a million people; not creative enough

 PART III – Subscription Licensing

-Who can actually enjoy from subscription pricing models?
+Who can actually enjoy from unlimited subscription pricing models?